About Husky Rescue Ireland

 Husky Rescue Ireland aims to:

-Represent and support the work of members of HRI who act on a voluntary basis to care and re-home unwanted, abandoned, stray and ill- treated huskies in Ireland.
+Represent and support the work of members of HRI who act on a voluntary basis to care and re-home unwanted, abandoned, stray and ill- treated huskies and akitas in Ireland.

-Provide care for all dogs under our care, to include: neutering, vaccinations, microchipping, grooming, exercise and food.
+Provide care for all dogs in our protection to include: neutering, vaccinations, microchipping, grooming, exercise and food.

-Promote a responsible attitude by members of the public towards the ownership and welfare of huskies.
+Promote a responsible attitude by members of the public towards the ownership and welfare of huskies and akitas.

 Raise awareness amongst the pet-owning community of the benefits of microchipping their pets for identification purposes and the importance of updating these details.